Gourieff/sd-webui-reactor-force/README.md

 5. Then:
 - `python -m pip install -U pip`
 - `pip uninstall protobuf`
-- `pip install protobuf>=3.20.3`
+- `pip install "protobuf>=3.20.3"`

 If this method doesn't help - there is some other extension that has a wrong version of protobuf dependence and SD WebUI installs it on a startup requirements check

 <a name="insightfacebuild">

-### **VII.
+### **VIII.
 (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**

 1. Close (stop) your SD WebUI Server if it's running
-2. Download and put [prebuilt Insightface package](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp310-cp310-win_amd64.whl) into the stable-diffusion-webui (or SD.Next) root folder (where you have "webui-user.bat" file)
+2. Download and put [prebuilt Insightface package](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp310-cp310-win_amd64.whl) into the stable-diffusion-webui (or SD.Next) root folder where you have "webui-user.bat" file or (A1111 Portable) "run.bat"
-3. From stable-diffusion-webui (or SD.Next) root folder run CMD and `.\venv\Scripts\activate`
+3. From stable-diffusion-webui (or SD.Next) root folder run CMD and `.\venv\Scripts\activate`<br>OR<br>(A1111 Portable) Run CMD
-4. Then update your PIP: `python -m pip install -U pip`
+4. Then update your PIP: `python -m pip install -U pip`<br>OR<br>(A1111 Portable)`system\python\python.exe -m pip install -U pip`
-5. Then install Insightface: `pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`
+5. Then install Insightface: `pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`<br>OR<br>(A1111 Portable)`system\python\python.exe -m pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`
 6. Enjoy!

+### **IX.
+07-August-23 Update problem**

+If after `git pull` you see the message: `Merge made by the 'recursive' strategy` and then when you check `git status` you see `Your branch is ahead of 'origin/main' by`

+Please do the next:

+Inside the folder `extensions\sd-webui-reactor-force` run Terminal or Console (cmd) and then:
+- `git reset f48bdf1 --hard`
+- `git pull`

+OR

+Just delete the folder `sd-webui-reactor-force` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://github.com/Gourieff/sd-webui-reactor-force`

+### **X. StabilityMatrix Issues**

+If you encounter any issues with installing this extension in the StabilityMatrix package manager - read here how to solve: https://github.com/Gourieff/sd-webui-reactor/issues/129#issuecomment-1768210875

 ## Updating